 127.0.0.1 is the Loopback local host address.
 This is useful for testing to makes sure the network stack.
 Sending data to the Loopback address causes it to be received without actually going out over the physical network.
-The entire /8 block is reserved for local loopback.
+The entire /8 block is reserved for local loopback but by convention 127.0.0.1 is used as the loopback address...